Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Even if I2 diamonds have a low price, they’re not worth buying because they have glaring blemishes that detract from its beauty and brilliance.
 Prices are low on I2 diamonds for a reason—because they aren’t good quality.
 In fact, most reputable jewelers won’t even have I2 diamonds for sale.

-The exception is for side stones or the smaller diamonds on a pave band.
+The exception is for side stones or the smaller diamonds on a pave band like this one from Blue Nile.
 Because these diamonds are so small, you won’t even notice if they’re included.
 In fact, there’s no need to pay for a higher clarity grade because it won’t be noticed.

 For the center stone on engagement rings, we advise against diamonds in the I1-I3 range.
 You’re better off paying for a VS2, SI1, or SI2 diamond that’s eye-clean.
 You’ll pay more than for an I2 diamond, but the difference will be tremendous.
 You’ll still save hundreds or thousands by not buying a higher graded diamond like VVS and FL diamonds.